 So, to wrap this up, I need to address the last very important question about Prescription Discount Cards… How does Discount Drug Network make money?
 The answer is actually quite simple.
 Discount Drug Network, as part of its pricing negotiations with the pharmacies for our cardholders’ benefit, adds a transaction fee that the pharmacy pays.
 It is a flat per-transaction processing fee and we generate 100% of our revenue from this.
 We only are able to collect this fee if you, the consumer, have saved money!
 So, if we save you money, we get paid our transaction fee.
 We distribute the cards for free because we want everyone in America to have one!
 I should also note, in conclusion, that Discount Drug Network does not get ANY private information from the pharmacy transactions.
 We are fully compliant with the healthcare privacy laws and we won’t even know your name as a result of the transaction (everything is passed through the secure pharmacy benefits management systems).
 The only customer data we collect is from the forms on our website so we can communicate with our cardholders and help you save the most money on your prescription drugs.
 And, of course, you can opt out of these communications at any time.

 That’s it!
-I hope you now have a better understanding about how pharmacy savings cards, Rx cash cards, prescription discount cards, or drug discount cards (by any other name) work.
+I hope you now have a better understanding about how pharmacy discount cards work (or Rx cash cards, prescription discount cards, or drug discount cards… they are all the same thing).
 So, the next time a friend or family member asks you “How do pharmacy discount cards work?”
 I hope you can send them to this blog post!
 Please do share any success stories with us for our Testimonials Page.
 Good luck on your Rx savings and call us anytime, 24/7 if you have additional questions.
 Remember, be persistent and demand your discount!